 Wrapped in layers of paper and tissue, bound with history and symbolism you offer your gift.
 They lean forward to accept and you experience the simple yet poignant moment when the gap between you is filled.
 Complex on many levels but sacred in its human simplicity.

 It's a boring thing but...

-When the paper or cloth is gently unfolded, you will notice that great care is taken.
-Impatient pulling and tearing are considered rude and rough mannered, like pulling a lady from her silk robe, it doesn't show respect.
-There is something compelling about things that are sealed up with love, something that encourages slow unfolding.
-Wrapping and unwrapping are processes that should take time.
-They are expressions of your intent and respect – enjoy them.
+When the paper or cloth is gently unfolded you will notice that great care is taken, impatient pulling and tearing are considered rude and rough mannered.
+Like a lady from her silk robe it doesn't show respect.
+There is something compelling about things sealed up with love encourages slow unfolding unwrapping processes should take time they expressions of your intent enjoy them.